tp7/tp7.github.io/source/contents/articles/scenefiltering/index.md

 So, what do you do?

  1. First of all, install [AvsPmod][1] if you don’t have it yet.
 It most likely will run in wine, but if it doesn’t – you probably should install a Windows VM because using AvsP is important.
 Right after installing it, go to `Options -> Program settings -> User          Sliders` and disable `Create user sliders automatically`.
 Sliders are useless most of the time (I never use them) and they             considerably slow down initial loading of large scripts (scripts with many filter calls).
  2. Make keyframes.
-Ask your timer if you don’t know how or read about it here.
+Ask your timer if you don’t know how or read about it [here][2].
  3. Prepare your video.
 You should use the fastest source filter available, being it ffvideosource, lwlibavvideosource, avisource or rawsource.
 DgIndex, dss2 or other slow source filters will make previewing painful.
- 4. Learn how to use ReplaceFramesSimple (found [here][2]).
+ 4. Learn how to use ReplaceFramesSimple (found [here][3]).
 This is the main working horse of all scenefiltering.
 That will help you keep your scripts readable.

 Now, if you stare at your source for a while, you’ll notice that most frames can be processed with the same **default filter chain**.
 For example it’s highly likely that most bright scenes don’t even need any kind of debanding or look fine after a simple one.
 Write a chain that satisfies you on as many frames as possible.
 It doesn’t have to work everywhere though, because you’ll be changing the filtering for some scenes later.
 At this point your script will look like